 The growing rice had to be protected from cattle straying into it and from wild birds and animals eating it.
-Field watchers (khettagopaka), those employed to watch the paddy fields as the crop ripened, would be fined to the amount of any of the crop that was eaten by birds or deer (Ja.IV,278).
-The ripening crop was sometimes attacked by a disease called setattika (A.III,52; IV,278).
-Several texts describe the process of harvesting in detail (A.I,241-2; Vin.II,180-1).
+Field watchers (khettagopaka), those employed to watch the paddy fields as the crop ripened, would be fined to the amount of any of the crop that was eaten by birds or deer (Ja IV 278).
+The ripening crop was sometimes attacked by a disease called setattika (A III 52; IV 278).
+Several texts describe the process of harvesting in detail (A I 241- 42; Vin II 180-81).
 It consisted of reaping the rice, gathering it up and putting it in piles (sheaves or stooks, kalāpin) to dry.
-To thresh it, cattle were driven over the stalks or they were beaten with flails (S.IV,201).
+The next step would take place at the threshing floor (khala or khalamandala, Ja II 341).
+The monk Tekicchakāni went to the local threshing floor with his begging bowl after the sheaves had been taken there expecting the workers to offer him some rice.
+To his consternation they offered him nothing (Th 381).
+Most threshing floors would have been in the open but some must have had walls and a roof because the Buddha mentions going out of the door of one he was staying at (D II 131).
+To thresh out the grain, cattle were driven over the stalks or they were beaten with flails (Thī 113; S IV 201).
 The winnowing was done by dropping the grain from a height and allowing the wind to separate the grain from the chaff.
-The harvesters would take care to keep the grain and the chaff separate and use a broom to sweep them apart (A.IV,170).
-Alternatively, winnowing baskets shaped like an elephant's ear were used to fan the grain from the chaff and then to remove grit (Ud.68).
-There were three steps in winnowing; first the straw was removed, then the chaff and finally the grain was sifted (Vin.II,181).
-After the harvest the rice was stored in a granary (Vin.I,240) and every now and then, it would be taken out to be aired (Ja.I,484; Vin.I,211).
+The harvesters would take care to keep the grain and the chaff separate and use a broom to sweep them apart (A IV 170).
+Alternatively, winnowing baskets shaped like an elephant's ear were used to fan the grain from the chaff and then to remove grit (Ud 68).
+There were three steps in winnowing; first the straw was removed, then the chaff and finally the grain was sifted (Vin II 181).

+After the harvest the rice was stored in a granary (Vin I 240) and every now and then it would be taken out to be aired (Ja I 484; Vin I 211).
 Royal palaces had their granaries too.
-The Jataka describes the master of the royal granaries (doṇamāpaka) sitting at the granary entrance and measuring the rice peasants brought as the king's share.
-He placed a marker on each heap as it was measured so as to keep track of who had brought what amount (Ja.II,378).
+The Jātaka describes the master of the royal granaries (doṇamāpaka) sitting at the granary entrance and measuring the rice peasants brought as the king's share.
+He placed a marker on each heap as it was measured so as to keep track of who had brought what amount (Ja II 378).
+The revenue due from farmers was calculated by an officer who measured the field with a cord; he holding one end and the farmer the other (Ja II 376).

-In the Vinaya the Sakyan Mahānāma characterized the farmer's life as a dreary and endless round of plowing and sowing, weeding and harvesting: 'Having brought in (the crop), exactly the same has to be done next year and exactly the same the year after that.
-The tasks never stop, no end to the tasks can be seen' (Vin.II, 181).
+In the Vinaya, the Sakyan Mahānāma characterized the farmer's life as a dreary and endless round of ploughing and sowing, weeding and harvesting: 'Having brought in (the crop), exactly the same has to be done next year and exactly the same the year after that.
+The tasks never stop, no end to the tasks can be seen' (Vin II 181).